adarwoo/modbus_relay/docs/user_manual.md

 > [!NOTE]
 > When activating the recovery mode, all relay operations are maintained.

+## EStop mode

+The EStop relay circuit is opened on a EStop condiiton.
+When the relay controller is in EStop, the relay status is changed according to the configuration.
+It is no longer possible to command the relays over the modbus network.
+This will create an error.
+When the EStop condition is reset (automatic, push on the reset button, or power cycle), operations resumes to normal.

+In all cases, the EStop condition can be read over the modbus network.

 ## LEDs

 The module features many LED to see the device operation and faults easilty.
+> [!TIP]
+> During boot, for the first 2seconds, all LEDs are lit.
+This allow checking for a faulty LED.

+All LEDs serve multiple purspose with the exception of the modbus Tx LED which only indicates outgoing RS485 traffic.
+The expression 'All LEDs' de-fact excludes the modbus Tx LED.

+To help find a relay controller, a locate command can be send.
+This will flash all LEDs at 10Hz for 1s, and the actual LED value for the next.

 For detailed LED states, see:
 - [EStop LED](#estop-led)